NATIONAL SUPPORT GROUP

 The group frequently runs workshops to bring together key players in the urban water management sector to explain the multiple benefits of an integrated and collaborative approach to urban water management and showcase examples of its successful implementation.
 The CUWG also works closely with the Local Action Project that seeks to enhance the natural capital in our towns and cities to improve people’s lives, the environment and economic prosperity.

 In addition to producing guidance championing collaborative Urban Water Management, CUWG has also supported production of the Lewisham Council led guidance note for planners and contributed to the University of Cambridge ‘Planning Advice for Integrated Water Management’ authored by Peter Bide.
+Additionally, the group has supported publication of a guide for catchment partnerships seeking funding for urban delivery projects.

 Each of these documents can be downloaded here (click to view):